lambdaclass/cairo-vm_in_go/README.md

 ```

 There are three types of `OffsetValue`:

 * Inmediate: Contains the value of the ids as a literal, for example `"cast(17, felt)"` is a reference to a felt with literal value 17.
-Only Offset1 can be of Immediate type, and the reference can't have Defererence = true
+Only Offset1 can be of Immediate type, and the reference can't have Dereference = true

 * Reference: It is made up of a Register (AP or FP) and a Value, it will tell us the location of an ids in memory by pointing to a memory cell relative to a register.
 For example `"cast(fp + (-1), felt*)"` is a reference with Offset1 of type Reference, with register FP and Value -1, and it leads us to an felt* value obtained from subtracting 1 from the current fp value.
 OffsetValues of type Reference can also have Dereference, for example: `"cast([fp + (-1)], felt)"` will lead us to a felt value located one cell before the one at the current register value.
 Both OffsetValues can be of type Reference in the same Reference

 * Value: Only Offset2 can be of type value, it consists of a single field value and acts as a modifier to the first OffsetValue (which will always be of type Reference for this case).
 For example, we can add second OffsetValue of Value type with Value = 1 to the first Reference type example: `"cast(fp + (-1) + 2), felt*)"`, this will tell us to subtract 1 from fp, and then add 2 to it, and that will be our ids value.

 When an offset doesn't exist in the reference, we use an OffsetValue of type Value with Value 0, which essentially does nothing, to represent it.
 This allows us to use go's zero value by default to make our code (and life) a bit simpler.